 Las Vegas, Nevada

-Las Vegas may not be the first destination that comes to mind when you think family-friendly, but ‘Sin City’ had polished its image over the last several years.
+Las Vegas may not be the first destination that comes to mind when you think about a family-friendly vacation, but ‘Sin City’ had polished its image over the last several years.
 Las Vegas is a great family trip for children who liked to be dazzled by lights, sounds, and action.

 You have AdventureDome Theme Park, the Siegfried and Roy Secret Garden and Dolphin Habitat, the VooDoo Zipline, and the Big Apple Coaster and Arcade to name a few.
 What adventure you choose depends on the age of your children, but all families can find fun in Vegas.